mherchel/herchel.com/src/blog/variables/index.md

 ---
 title: Making Rainbows with CSS Variables and React
-date: "2018-01-20T00:00:00.000Z"
+date: "2018-01-22T00:00:00.000Z"
-subtitle: "🌈"
+subtitle: "Mixing CSS Custom Properties with ReactJS 🌈 "
 display: "false"
 ---
 I added an [easter egg](https://en.wikipedia.org/wiki/Easter_egg_(media)) to my blog last week.
 If you click and drag the background (you have to be on a screen wider than 1200px to do so), the page's primary color will change.
 It's pretty silly, but I had a lot of fun doing it and *I think* it looks pretty sweet.

 ![Napoleon Dynamite Meme](./sweet.jpg)

-Here's a [video of the color changing in action](./color-changing-variables.mp4), in case you're on mobile.
+Here's a [video of the color changing in action](./color-changing-variables.mp4), just in case you're on mobile.

-Anywho... here's how it's done and why it's performant (sometimes).
+Anywho... here's how it's done and why it's performant.

 ## First, let's set up the fixed background

 Before we can start messing with CSS variables or React, let's get the background setup.

-My default background color is `deepskyblue`, which is a named color.
+My default background color is `deepskyblue`.

 ```css
 body {